glorantq/notion-exporter/README.md

    git clone https://github.com/glorantq/notion-exporter.git
    ```
 2. Build the project with Gradle, or import into your favourite IDE

+For testing purposes, two scripts are included for hosting your testing output with ngrok.io
+* `run-tunnel.sh`
+* `run-tunnel-wsl.bat` (this version requires WSL)

+These scripts will automatically open an ngrok tunnel to the directory of your choice (`test-out` by default), and open your default browser (requires `wslview` to be installed)

 [contributors-shield]: https://img.shields.io/github/contributors/glorantq/notion-exporter.svg?style=flat
 [contributors-url]: https://github.com/glorantq/notion-exporter/graphs/contributors